szym10on/owning-a-server/README.md

 **Domain is a human-readable web address used to identify and access resources on the internet.
 For example, "www.example.com" is a domain name**

 1. Purchase a domain:

+- At the beginning you will need to buy yourself a domain.
+First costs of domain are little (usually really cheap for the first year)

+- You can buy your domain name on GoDaddy, Namecheap or many other websites with domains.

+2. Configurate your domain panel on the website where you bought your domain.

+- Create DNS records to point your domain to the IP address of your Minecraft server.
+You will need to create an "A" (Address) record or a "CNAME" (Canonical Name) record if A doesn't work for you.

+- Use type A and in the value put your Ubuntu Server's IP

+- If there is a port needed make sure you use your port that we created earlier in a files (25565 for default Minecraft port)

+---

+## Managing your server (my own experience)

+1.